-Firefox Sync allows you to choose the types of data to sync across all devices.
-Please note that preference syncing is only supported via Firefox Desktop.
-We’ve chosen the list of preferences that can be synced so that the average user can sync preferences directly from the Firefox Desktop UI.
+Firefox Sync allows you to choose the types of data to sync across devices.
+Please note that syncing Firefox preference settings is only supported in Firefox Desktop.
+We’ve chosen the list of preferences that can be synced so that the average user can sync those settings directly from the Firefox Desktop user interface (UI).
 Advanced users who want more control over which preferences are synced, however, will benefit the most from this article.

 Table of Contents

 Firefox whitelists the preferences that it will sync.
 Every preference that is synced appears in this whitelist.
 The whitelist itself is also stored in preferences, which includes every preference starting with services.sync.prefs.sync. (also known as a “control preference”).
 These preferences will only be synced if their control preferences have been set to true in the Configuration Editor for Firefox (about:config page).
 For example, the browser.urlbar.suggest.history preference will be synced only if the services.sync.prefs.sync.browser.urlbar.suggest.history control preference has been set to true.

 Disable sync for a default preference